 Community Service Requirement

-To incorporate the values of servant leadership exemplified by our founder, Princess Bernice Pauahi Bishop, Kamehameha Schools (KS) requires all scholarship recipients to complete 50 hours of community service as part of the scholarship disbursement criteria.
+To incorporate the values of servant leadership exemplified by our founder, Princess Bernice Pauahi Bishop, Kamehameha Schools (KS) requires all scholarship recipients to complete 50 hours of community service.
 Failure to meet this requirement may result in a delay in award disbursement for subsequent years.

 All award recipients must perform 50 hours of community service: